 Complex vs. Simple Carbs

 Complex carbohydrates take longer to digest and are a more stable source of energy than simple carbohydrates.
-Because complex carbohydrates take longer to break down, they provide more lasting energy in the body than simple carbohydrates.
-Both types of carbohydrate are often present in many foods.
+Because this type of carbohydrates takes longer to break down, they provide more lasting energy in the body than simple carbohydrates.
+Both types of carbs are often present in many foods.

 What are some examples of complex carbs?

 Examples of complex carb foods include brown rice, quinoa, barley, bulgur, oatmeal, other whole grains.
-Potatoes and sweet potatoes, corn, and legumes, are also complex carbohydrates.
+Potatoes and sweet potatoes, corn, and legumes, are also complex type of carbohydrates.

 Unlike simple carbs, complex carbohydrates are digested slowly, causing a gradual rise in blood sugar.
 They’re usually high in nutrients and fiber, which can help prevent serious disease, aid with weight-loss, and improve your energy levels.
 In general, “good” carbohydrates have a lower glycemic load and can even help guard against type 2 diabetes and cardiovascular problems in the future.